 Figure 1: Normalized bare metal performance results

 The third-generation AMD EPYC processor-based server performs well compared to our existing portfolio of bare metal Compute instances.
-The E4 Standard instances deliver up to a 15% increase in integer performance and a 9% increase in floating point performance compared to the E3 instances.
-Compared to the X7 standard instance, the E4 instance delivers a 215% increase in integer performance, a 160% increase in floating point performance, and a 140% increase in STREAM Triad bandwidth.
+The E4 Standard instances deliver up to an estimated15% increase in integer performance and an estimated 9% increase in floating point performance compared to the E3 instances.
+Compared to the X7 standard instance, the E4 instance delivers an estimated 215% increase in integer performance, an estimated 160% increase in floating point performance, and an estimated 140% increase in STREAM Triad bandwidth.

 Figure 2 shows the results of the benchmarks on VMs.
 All the tests were run on 2-core VMs.

 The server also performs well compared to our existing VM instances on this set of standardized benchmarks.
 The E4 standard instances delivered an estimated 15% improvement in integer performance per core and an estimated 21% improvement in floating point performance per core compared to E3 based instances.
 More notable is the comparison against X7 instances.
 The E4 standard instances delivered an estimated 67% improvement in integer performance, 97% improvement in Floating point performance, and a 108% increase in memory performance over an X7 instance.

 Apart from the standardized benchmarks, we also ran our internal Java benchmark to measure server-side Java performance.
 We ran the Java tests with an emphasis on the middle-tier performance.
 We ran the tests several times and averaged the results.